 Remember that interchange fees go to the issuing bank, who wants as much assurance as possible that the risk of extending credit is low.
-The more data you can provide about a transaction, the more the bank will feel secure.
+The more data you can provide about a transaction, the more secure the bank will feel.

 When you can share information such as your client’s industry (some have higher rates than others), where the product is shipped to and from, the invoice number, and the invoice line-item details, you’ll likely be able to lower the interchange fee.

-When your ERP and payment processing are linked, you’ll qualify for much lower interchange rates—with potential savings of up to 40%.
+When your ERP and payment processing are linked, you’ll qualify for much lower interchange rates

 3. Consider a credit card surcharge

 To recoup some of the costs associated with accepting credit cards, merchants have the option to charge a fee to customers who pay by credit card.
 Surcharging is permitted in most US states, but not all, so it’s worthwhile to check the rules of your jurisdiction.

 Chargebacks occur when a charge is returned to the payer of a transaction after they successfully raise an item on their account.
 This generally involves the customer challenging the amount, or even if they made the purchase entirely.
 The vast majority are due to fraud.
 Chargeback fees are usually substantial and can easily take a bite out of your bottom line.

 Thankfully, there are a few things you can do to minimize them.
 First, using card readers with chip detection, as well as contactless payments, can help steer off fishy transactions.
 Second, you can limit card-not-present payments (e.g., taking a payment over the phone), as those transactions make it easier for someone nefarious to use a card that is not theirs.